Linaro/website/collections/_posts/previous/2018-03-28-a-report-from-elc-north-america-2018.md

 Or, if you want to have an idea of the problem and of the solution even more quickly, here is a graph:

-{% include image.html name="workload_elc.gif" alt="Workload Graph - ELC North America 2018"%}
+{% include image.html path="/assets/images/blog/workload_elc.gif" alt="Workload Graph - ELC North America 2018"%}

 </div>
 <div class="col-sm-4" markdown="1">